G

 Three things decide whether Perplexity pulls you into an answer.

 Recency.
 Perplexity leans on a live index and visibly favors current content.
 Keep important pages updated, show the date, and refresh material on fast-moving topics.
-A page from last week can outrank a well-established page from two years ago.
+In observed AI-citation studies and Geotoolbox scans, fresher pages can beat older authoritative pages, especially on fast-moving topics.

 Perplexity does not stop at the first answer.
 It suggests follow-up questions beneath each response, and those Related Questions are their own visibility surface.
 A user who asks one question often clicks two or three suggested follow-ups, and each is a fresh chance to be cited.